ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum number of instances that can be used for this application.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
 <dd>The amount of memory set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
+For valid values, see `https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo`.
 This value is optional.
 </dd>
 <dt>`-min`, `-minscale`, `--min-scale`</dt>
 <dd>The minimum number of instances that can be used for this application.
 This value is optional.
 The default value is <code>0</code>.